thiagocompass/atividadedocker/documentacao.md

       WORDPRESS_DB_PASSWORD: wordpress
       WORDPRESS_DB_NAME: wordpress
    ~~~
+- Pay attention to details like: the DB endpoint end credentials, the wordpress directory path and the ports.
 ### To set up the automatic execution to 5 in 5 minutes.

 #### There are two different ways